yakupemresahin/smolvlm_temporal/smol_tools/README.md

 ## Models

 The tools use the following models:
-- SmolSummarizer: SmolLM2-1.7B Intermediate SFT v2 (summarization-optimized)
+- SmolSummarizer: SmolLM2-1.7B Instruct
-- SmolRewriter: SmolLM2-1B Numina DPO Mix3
-- SmolAgent: SmolLM2-1.7B Intermediate SFT v2

-All models are quantized to 16-bit floating-point (F16) for efficient CPU inference.
+All models are quantized to 16-bit floating-point (F16) for efficient inference.
+Training was done on BF16, but in our tests, this format provides slower inference on Mac M-series chips.

 ## License